 Similarly, you may need to help your child get his or her tooth out.
 If this is the case, please make sure you don’t try to remove the tooth too early.
 We recommend waiting until his or her tooth is extremely loose, or until it is dangling in their mouth.
 Finally, if you try to remove the tooth yourself, please remember to use a clean cloth or gauze instead of your fingers and to twist the tooth while you pull.

 If you’d like to learn more about the care you can receive from our team or have any questions about dealing with a loose tooth in Victoria, TX, we invite you to contact Victoria Pediatric Dental & Orthodontics at (361) 433-4704.
-Our dentist, Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama, and our team are eager to receive your call soon!
+Our dentists, Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi, and our team are eager to receive your call soon!